New, waxing, full or waning — a new book reveals how to practice self-care during every phase of the lunar cycle

 PREPARING FOR YOUR MOON BATH

 When preparing for your Moon Bath, first gather the necessary supplies to create ease in transitioning through the different practices.
-Focus on your affirmation as you move through each aspect of the ritual, and infuse your intention into the water.
+Focus on an affirmation — a positive, present-tense statement used to set your intentions into motion (our book includes a suggested affirmation in each chapter) — as you move through each aspect of the ritual, and infuse your intention into the water.
 Fully immersing in the practices we offer in Moon Bath will help ensure you deeply integrate your ritual.

 Anytime we utilize resources from the Earth, we must do so consciously.
 To create your bath tea, use dried botanicals, or feel free to add fresh ones when they are available to you.
 If possible, when sourcing the ingredients for your bath, consider purchasing from your local apothecary rather than buying online, and always buy organic.
 Purchase from a supplier that sources sustainably and is conscious of the impact that cultivating the botanicals has on the people and region from which they come.